 The Company accounts for its interest in Antero Midstream Corporation ("Antero Midstream") using the equity method of accounting.
 As of December 31, 2021 and 2022, the Company had a 29.1% interest in Antero Midstream.
 Investments in entities for which the Company exercises significant influence, but not control, are accounted for under the equity method.
 The Company's judgment regarding the level of influence over its equity method investments includes considering key factors such as Antero's ownership interest, representation on the board of directors and participation in the policy-making decisions of equity method investees.
 Such investments are included in Investment in unconsolidated affiliate on the Company's consolidated balance sheets.
 Income (loss) from investees that are accounted for under the equity method is included in Equity in earnings (loss) of unconsolidated affiliate on the Company's consolidated statements of operations and cash flows.
 When Antero records its proportionate share of net income or net loss, it is recorded in equity in earnings (loss) of unconsolidated affiliate in the statements of operations and the carrying value of that investment on the Company's balance sheet.
 When a distribution is received, it is recorded as a reduction to the carrying value of that investment on the Company's balance sheet.
-The Company's equity in earnings of unconsolidated affiliates is adjusted for intercompany transactions and the basis differences recognized due to the difference between the cost of the equity method investment in Antero Midstream and the amount of underlying equity in the net assets of Antero Midstream Partners LP ("Antero Midstream Partners to the consolidated financial statements for further discussion on equity method investments.
+The Company's equity in earnings of unconsolidated affiliates is adjusted for intercompany transactions and the basis differences recognized due to the difference between the cost of the equity method investment in Antero Midstream and the amount of underlying equity in the net assets of Antero Midstream Partners LP ("Antero Midstream Partners") as of March 12, 2019, on such date, the Company deconsolidated Antero Midstream Partners.
+See Note 5-Equity Method Investments to the consolidated financial statements for further discussion on equity method investments.